iamsidofficial/c-programs-for-college-students/README.md

-# New Pull Requests are being accepted now.
+# Contributions to this repository are closed for now.

-Programs must have a main function.
+All new Pull Requests will be closed automatically.